Factbox: People indicted, convicted, investigated in Trump-Russia probe

 The following is a list of people who have been indicted or convicted or are being investigated:

-* Papadopoulos, who was sentenced in federal court in Washington, had pleaded guilty in October to lying to FBI agents about the timing and significance of his contacts, including a professor who told him the Russians had “dirt” on Trump’s Democratic presidential rival, Hillary Clinton.
+** On Sept.
+7, George Papadopoulos, a former campaign adviser to Trump, was sentenced to 14 days in prison.
+He had pleaded guilty in October to lying to FBI agents about the timing and significance of his contacts, including a professor who told him the Russians had “dirt” on Trump’s Democratic presidential rival, Hillary Clinton.

 According to documents released with his guilty plea, Papadopoulos offered to help set up a meeting with then-candidate Trump and Russian President Vladimir Putin.

-* Also on Aug.
-21, a jury in federal court in Alexandria, Virginia, found former Trump election campaign chairman Paul Manafort guilty on eight of 18 charges of filing false tax returns, failing to disclose his offshore bank accounts and bank fraud.
-The judge declared a mistrial on the remaining 10 counts, and prosecutors have yet to decide whether to retry him on the deadlocked charges.
-A second trial of Manafort, on separate charges brought by Mueller, is set to start on Sept.
-17 in federal court in Washington.
+** Also on Aug.
+21, a jury in federal court in Alexandria, Virginia, found former Trump campaign chairman Manafort guilty on eight of 18 charges of filing false tax returns, failing to disclose his offshore bank accounts and bank fraud.
+The judge declared a mistrial on the remaining 10 counts, which were dismissed as part of Manafort’s plea deal on Sept.
+14 in a second case against him in Washington.

-Compiled by Frances Kerry, Cynthia Osterman and Mohammad Zargham; editing by Grant McCool
+Compiled by Frances Kerry, Cynthia Osterman, Mohammad Zargham and Susan Heavey; editing by Grant McCool